 With that in mind, let’s look more closely at the question.
 It is most certainly true that the penalty for our sins is an eternity in hell.
 The Bible says quite clearly that all have sinned (Romans 3:23) and that the wages of our sin is death (Romans 6:23).
 We learn in the book of Revelation that those whose names aren’t in the Lamb’s book of life are cast into the lake of fire where they will be tormented “forever and ever” (Revelation 20:10, 15).

-But how can the death of Jesus atone for the sins of every person who as ever lived?
+But how can the death of Jesus atone for the sins of every person who has ever lived?
 This is where the discussion of Jesus being the God-man comes in.
-If Jesus were a mere man (with sin of his own), then His death wouldn’t even atone for His own sin much less the sins of another.
-But Jesus is no mere man; he is God in human flesh.
+If Jesus were a mere man (with sin of His own), then His death wouldn’t even atone for His own sin, much less the sins of another.
+But Jesus is no mere man; He is God in human flesh.
 As a man, He can identify with those for whom He sacrificed Himself.
 As a perfectly sinless man, He can atone for the sins of mankind without first having to atone for His own sin.
 Finally, as God, He can fully satisfy the wrath of God that our sins incur.